futureag/mvp/README.md

   - Persistent variables are now in Python files (env.py and variable.py).
 Shelf has gone away.
   - Cron is loaded from a file, no longer needing to be edited.
+  - smbus2 has been substituted for smbus.
+This version gives more precision to the si7021 sensor readings.

 ## Architecture:
 The MVP brain is mostly python scripts involed using cron as the scheduler.